a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+O. Verify that nothing happens.
 Repeat with Caps Lock off.
 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+Down.
 Verify that nothing happens.

 * Launch DeskTop.
+Open a window and select multiple folder icons.
+File > Open.
+Verify that the folders open, and that the icons remain selected and become dimmed.

+* Launch DeskTop.
 Try to move a file (drag on same volume) where there is not enough space to make a temporary copy, e.g. a 100K file on a 140K disk.
 Verify that the file is moved successfully and no error is shown.
 * Launch DeskTop.
 Try to copy a file (drag to different volume) where there is not enough space to make the copy.
 Verify that the error message says that the file is too large to copy.
 * Launch DeskTop.
 Drag multiple selected files to a different volume, where one of the middle files will be too large to fit on the target volume but that subsequently selected files will fit.
 Verify that an error message says that the file is too large to copy, and that clicking OK continues to copy the remaining files.